PORTION SIZES V CALORIE COUNTING

 There’s nothing inherently wrong with eating carbs but overeating them can impact your ability to lose weight.
 Eating too many carbs instead of protein and fat can also negatively impact your energy, your appearance and your health.

 However, it’s equally important not to undereat carbs.
 Many women turn to low carb diets to lose weight.
 In the long run low carb diets can be problematic.
-They can cause poor moods, cravings, PMS, low energy and motivation – all of which make compliance with a diet and training even harder.
-Low carb diets can also have consequences like slowed metabolism, thyroid problems, and muscle catabolism (loss of muscle which further slows metabolism).
+They can cause poor moods, increased anxiety, cravings, PMS, low energy and motivation – all of which make compliance with a diet and training even harder.
+Low carb diets can also have consequences like slowed metabolism, thyroid problems, difficulty building muscle and muscle catabolism (loss of muscle which further slows metabolism).

 There are many factors that influence how many carbs you should eat, including: